Yellowstone Airport Storage Blog

 May 28th, 2024

-Top Storage Tips for a Smooth Storage Experience
+Top Storage Tips

 Mastering Self-Storage: Top Tips for a Smooth Experience Self-storage has become an indispensable solution for many people facing space constraints, moving houses, or needing a temporary spot for their belongings.
 Whether you're a seasoned self-storage user or a newbie, optimizing your storage experience can save you time, money, and stress.
 Here are some expert tips to help you make the most out of your self-storage unit.
 1. Choose the Right Size Unit Before you start packing, estimate the amount of space you’ll need.
 Self-storage units come in various sizes, from small lockers to large garage-sized units.
 A common mistake is either overestimating or underestimating the space required.
 Create an inventory of the items you plan to store, which will help you determine the appropriate unit size.
 You can use our storage calculator on our website to help estimate the correct size, or give us a call - we'd be happy to help!
 2. Pack Efficiently Efficient packing is crucial for maximizing space and ensuring your items are protected.
 Here’s how: Use Uniform Boxes: Standardized boxes stack neatly, saving space, and making it easier to retrieve items.
 Label Everything: Clearly mark each box with its contents and the room it came from.
 This will make finding specific items later much easier.
 Disassemble Large Items: Take apart furniture and other bulky items to save space.
 Keep screws and small parts in labeled bags taped to the item.
 3. Protect Your Belongings Proper protection prevents damage and keeps your items in good condition: Wrap Fragile Items: Use bubble wrap, packing paper, or blankets to cushion delicate items.
 Avoid Plastic Bags: These can trap moisture and cause mildew.
 Use breathable materials instead.
 Use Pallets: Elevate your boxes and furniture off the floor with pallets to prevent potential water damage.
 4. Maximize Space Utilize every inch of your storage unit by following these strategies: Vertical Space: Stack boxes and furniture up to the ceiling, placing heavier items at the bottom and lighter ones on top.
 Shelving Units: Portable shelving can help organize smaller items and improve access.
 Utilize Hollow Spaces: Store items inside ...